Common Mistakes That Guitar Players Make

 - Be Realistic with a Timeframe – Give yourself a reasonable amount of time to attain your goal and be realistic about it.
 If your goal is to play like Satriani, Vai or Gilbert in 1 month, Stop Dreaming!
 “Learning how to play Satch Boogie in 3 months at normal speed” is a good goal and has a reasonable timeframe.

 - Breakdown Into Practice Points – Learning technique can really be exciting but do not jump into the fray.
 Develop a process that will allow you to make sure that you take a step by step approach in reaching your goal.

 Noodling Away Practice Time

-It is quite easy to be sidetracked while practicing.
+It is quite easy to be sidetracked while practising.
 Whether getting distracted by new gear, losing motivation or even wanting to learn things not following your pace can be reasons for this.
 Sometimes just noodling away on your guitar is much simpler but this should not make you stray away from your goals.
 Designate time for noodling during your practice.
-This will help you ease up and alleviate stress which can build up while practicing too much.
+This will help you ease up and alleviate stress which can build up while practising too much.

 Not Using a Metronome While Practicing

-A common mistake of both beginners and long-time players alike is not using a metronome while practicing.
+A common mistake of both beginners and long-time players alike is not using a metronome while practising.
 The use of a metronome while learning any instrument is critical.
-A metronome is the tool by which you learn to control the time element of your performance.
+A metronome is a tool by which you learn to control the time element of your performance.
 How can you know whether your tempos are even if you don't know what "even" truly is?
 And in the case of more elastic tempo, how can you create steady accelerando or ritard unless you have first developed a solid sense of playing evenly?
 Musicianship is about developing control over all aspects of music.
 And timing is a biggie.